theolebeau/thlb_website/content/publication/paper 2/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article"]
+publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "In press, accepted in A&A on May the 24th 2024"
+publication: "Astronomy & Astrophysics, volume 689, page A19, 2024"
 publication_short: ""

 abstract: The splashback radius was proposed as a physically motivated boundary of clusters as it sets the limit between the infalling and the orbitally dominated regions.
 However, galaxy clusters are complex objects connected to filaments of the cosmic web from which they accrete matter that disturbs them and modifies their morphology.
 In this context, estimating the splashback radius and the cluster boundary becomes challenging.
 In this work, we use a constrained hydrodynamical simulation of the Virgo cluster's replica embedded in its large-scale structure to investigate the impact of its local environment on the splashback radius estimate.
 We identify the splashback radius from 3D radial profiles of dark matter density, baryons density, and pressure in three regions representative of different dynamical states$:$ accretion from spherical collapse, filaments, and matter outflow.
 We also identify the splashback radius from 2D-projected radial profiles of observation-like quantities $:$ mass surface density, emission measure, and Compton-y.
 We show that the splashback radius mainly depends on the dynamics in each region and the physical processes traced by the different probes.
 We find multiple values for the splashback radius ranging from 3.3±0.2 to 5.5±0.3 Mpc.
 Particularly, in the regions of collapsing and outflowing material, the splashback radii estimated from baryon density and pressure radial profiles overestimate that of the dark matter density profiles, which is considered the reference value originally defined from dark matter simulations.
 Consequently, caution is required when using the splashback radius as a boundary of clusters, particularly in the case of highly disturbed clusters like Virgo.
 We also discuss the detection of the splashback radius from pressure radial profiles, which could be more related to an accretion shock, and its detection from stacked radial profiles."